Executive Diploma on International Criminal Law and Transitional Justice

 The highly interactive e-workshops will take place via the platform zoom.
 Additional materials will be shared with participants via email ahead of the sessions.
 The material presented in the workshop will be interactive and assignments will be given for participants to further advance their knowledge.
 At the end of the week participants will be asked to complete a knowledge assessment.

-Participants successfully completing all e-workshops as well as the knowledge assessment will be awarded a certificate of completion.
+Participants successfully completing all e-workshops as well as the knowledge assessment will be awarded an Executive Diploma.

 Government officials, international civil servants, lawyers, judges, NGO representatives, academics and private sector professionals in the field of international law and international organizations.